muuyo/muuyo/README.md

 if you wanna get in touch with me, I'm best seen on Discord @muuyo

 if you wanna see my other miscellaneous profiles, i'm at https://muuyo.carrd.co/

+// most of my commits are on my asw-modding-bible fork, which i've mostly taken over as the 'main' ver